odashi/treealigner/README.md

 Install
 -------

-You need following tools to build Ckylark.
+You need following tools to build TreeAligner.
 * `GCC 4.7` or later
 * `Boost 1.49` or later
 * `autotools`